verge-io/docs/docs/knowledge-base/posts/devpass-advanced.md

 Although allowing auto-generation of resource rules (i.e. when you select a device and use the *Make Passthrough* menu option) is easiest and usually recommended, there may be situations where it may be useful to manually create a resource rule or to modify an auto-generated resource rule.

+!!! danger "It is important to read and be familiar with [**PCI Passthrough Risks and Precautions**](/product-guide/devpass-overview#pci-passthrough-risksprecautions) before making passthrough configurations."

 ## Manually Create a New Resource Rule

 1. From the main dashboard, click Resources.